bobbyiliev/introduction-to-sql/ebook/en/content/000-introduction.md

 # About the book

-* **This version was published on October 13 2021**
+* **This version was published on October 13,2021**

-This is an open-source introduction to SQL guide that will help you learn the basics of SQL and start using relational databases for your SysOps, DevOps, and Dev projects.
-No matter if you are a DevOps/SysOps engineer, developer, or just a Linux enthusiast, you will most likely have to use SQL at some point in your career.
+This open-source introduction to SQL guide will help you learn the basics of SQL and start using relational databases for your SysOps, DevOps, and Dev projects.
+Whether you are a DevOps/SysOps engineer, developer, or just a Linux enthusiast, you will most likely have to use SQL at some point in your career.

-The guide is suitable for anyone working as a developer, system administrator, or a DevOps engineer and wants to learn the basics of SQL.
+The guide is suitable for anyone working as a developer, system administrator, or DevOps engineer who wants to learn the basics of SQL.

 ## About the author